anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	minimum: three bare metal servers where Monitors are collocated with OSD.
 Note: at least 3 Monitors and 3 OSDs are reuired for High AVailability.

 HW specifications :
--	the boot disks are SSD disks with a minimum capacity of 120GB
+- Boot disks are dedicated with Flash technology disks
--	for an IOPS oriented cluster (full SSD),  the journal can be hosted on OSD disks
+- For an IOPS oriented cluster (Flash technology ), the journal can be hosted on OSD disks
--	for a capacity oriented cluster (HDD), the journal must be hosted on dedicated SSD disks
+- For a capacity oriented cluster (HDD), the journal must be hosted on dedicated Flash technology disks

 Sizing rules :
 -	Minimum of 6 disks per server